linkerd/website/linkerd.io/content/gsoc.md

 When you are ready, submit a request-for-comments (RFC) to the Linkerd RFC repository as a
 [draft pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests#draft-pull-requests)
 .
 Name your pull request after your project.
-Use the pull request template to i capture all the required information.
+Use the pull request template to capture all the required information.

 The Linkerd mentors will review your RFC and provide feedback accordingly.